joedski/musings/Vue General/Journal 2021-09-07 - RequestBinding and Checking the Data of Many Different Requests Before Dispatching a Fallback.md

+---
+tags:
+    - ui:tooling:requests

+prev: ./Journal 2021-08-25 - Requests Module and RequestBinding, Arbitrary Arity Requests, and Chaining.md
+---

 Journal 2021-09-07 - RequestBinding and Checking the Data of Many Different Requests Before Dispatching a Fallback
 ==================================================================================================================

-Basically: Check these 3 requests, if none are AsyncData.Data then dispatch the first one.
+Basically: We have 3 possible requests that will give us the desired data, check these 3 requests and if none are AsyncData.Data then dispatch the first one.

 Some immediate thoughts: